Hyperbaric Oxygen Treats Central Retinal Artery Occlusion

 icon

-Delivers oxygen directly to the retina and retinal artery, helping to heal the occlusion
+Delivers concentrated oxygen directly to the retina and retinal artery, facilitating recovery from occlusions by enhancing cellular repair.

 icon